 - PHI/PI must be safeguarded during transport and in the personal possession of the Workforce Member at all times.
 PHI shall not be left unattended in publicly-accessible locations.

 - PHI/PI transported for purposes such as off-site storage, office relocation and new location openings shall be safeguarded to prevent the loss of or unauthorized access to PHI/PI.
 Only medical center approved off-site storage locations may be used for storing records, documents and electronic media containing PHI/PI.
 Records and documents containing PHI must be inventoried before off-site storage.
 See Appendix B for securing documents and records containing PHI/PI for off-site storage or office/department relocation

 - All Workforce Members are responsible for ensuring that individuals comply with those policy provisions that are applicable to their respective duties and responsibilities.

 - Workforce Member failure to protect the privacy, confidentiality, and security of patient information is detrimental to the mission, goals, and operations of Stanford Medicine.
 Serious consequences can result from failing to protect patient information, up to and including termination.

-- Violations of this policy will be reported to the Privacy Office and any other department as appropriate or in accordance with applicable Stanford Medicine policy.
+Violations of this policy will be reported to the Privacy Office and any other department as appropriate in accordance with applicable Stanford Medicine policy.
 Violations will be investigated to determine the nature, extent, and potential risk to Stanford Medicine.